creativcoder/creativcoder.github.io/src/posts/rust-on-arduino-uno.md

 `avr-hal` is a cargo workspace that contains a bunch of crates segregated by boards where the `arduino-uno` crate is one of them.
 Thanks to [Rahix](https://github.com/Rahix/avr-hal) for putting this together.

 We'll also need to add build metadata for cargo for the avr target.
-We'll create a file `avr-atmega328p` at our project root with the following contents:
+We'll create a file `avr-atmega328p.json` in our project root with the following contents:

 ```json
 {